Page Atcheson, Executive Director

 Camila Thorndike has been an environmental advocate and social entrepreneur for 10 years.
 At Whitman College she led the largest campus club and founded a tri-college leadership network.
 After graduating with honors in 2010, Camila directed outreach for a regional urban planning project in Arizona; advanced green jobs for the mayor of D.C.; worked at the U.S. Institute for Environmental Conflict Resolution; and co-founded COAL, a nationwide musical theater project about fossil fuels.
 She is a Udall Scholar, Fellow of the Center for Diversity and the Environment, Sitka Fellow, Mic50 Awardee, and member of the 2016 class of the Young Climate Leaders Network.
 Camila can be reached at email@example.com.

-Cassidy Jones is Our Climate’s Program Coordinator.
-She develops and maintains the Fellowship Program, Millennial Advocacy Board, and is cultivating an inventory of educational tools for climate policy advocates across the country.
+Cassidy Jones is Our Climate’s Program Director.
+She develops and maintains the Our Climate Leadership Development program, builds partner relationships, and cultivates an inventory of educational tools for climate policy advocates across the country.
 Cassidy’s passion for the fight against climate change has taken many forms.
 She assisted in a federal environmental depredation trial, studied greenhouse gas emissions in the Columbia River Gorge, taught children organic farming methods, and served as a fellow for Oregon Climate in 2015.
 A recent graduate of Knox College, she holds degrees in Environmental Studies and International Relations.
 Cassidy can be reached at firstname.lastname@example.org

 Brea Whitfield, Development Coordinator